Character Sheets

 Character Sheet Weights

-# Reassembling the character sheet into a pose
+# Reassembling the character sheet into a reference pose

 # Animating the character